mmucklo/DtcQueueBundle/README.md

 bin/phpunit Tests/Document/JobManagerTest.php
 ```

-If you want to run Beanstalkd integration testing, you need to run a local
-empty instance of beanstalkd for testing.
+If you want to run Beanstalkd integration testing, you need to run a local, empty instance of beanstalkd for testing.

 ```bash
 sudo service beanstalkd restart; BEANSTALD_HOST=localhost bin/phpunit Tests/BeanStalkd/JobManagerTest.php